kafuuchino-desu/MCDaemon/README.md

 ##### reloading plugins:

-use`!!MCDReload` to reload the plugins
+use`!!MCDReload` in game to reload the plugins type `MCDReload` in console to reload the plugins

 -----